The Chromatic Scale

 Music uses the first seven letters of the alphabet to name the notes and chords used in music.
 The letters are: A B C D E F G. The Chromatic scale is all 12 pitches or notes of music within one octave.
 An octave is the distance from one letter to next same letter in a scale or chord.
 A to A’ within the below scale is one octave.

 The adjacent notes, B C and E F are the Natural Half Steps in the Chromatic Scale.
-All other adjacent pairs has a sharp between them.
-I found this to be onbe of the keys to remember the sequence along with the ABCDEFG alphabetic order.
+All other adjacent pairs have a sharp ♯ or flat ♭ between them.
+This to be one of the keys to remembering the sequence along with the ABCDEFG alphabetic order.

 One of the easiest instruments to visualize these seven letters and the notes they correspond to is the piano.
 The natural notes A B C D E F G A` are the white keys of the piano.